-Joint Task Force Yankee Inspection Checklist

-(Applies to Initial Joint Command Inspections, Subsequent Joint Command Inspections and other Joint inspections as required)
+Joint Task Force Yankee Inspection Checklist (Applies to Initial Joint Command Inspections, Subsequent Joint Command Inspections and other Joint inspections as required)

-Proponent: Functional Area: Checklist Date: Under Secretary of Defense RFID Program 12 August

-Inspecting Office: Inspector/Phone:

-Unit Inspected:

-Date Inspected:

-Unit Functional Area Representative:

-Reference(s): Under Secretary of Defense Policy Memorandum for RFID, dated 30 July 2004.

-1. Would you briefly explain the unit's RFID Program?

-Do you understand the Under Secretary of Defense Policy Memorandum governing the RFID program?

-2. Does the unit have the proper hardware and software (V 2.0) to utilize RFID?

-3. Does the unit properly code RFID tags in accordance with Business Rules for Passive RFID?
+Proponent: Under Secretary of Defense Functional Area: RFID Program Checklist Date: 12 August Inspecting Office: Inspector/F Phone: Unit Inspected: Date Inspe cted: Unit Functional Area Repre esentative: Reference(s): Under Secret July 2004. tary of Defense Policy Mem orandum for RFID, dated 30 Would you briefly explain the unit's RFID Program?
+Do you understand the Unde RFID program? r Secretary of Defense Poli cy Memorandum governing the - Does the unit have the pro oper hardware and software e (V 2.0) to utilize RFID?
+If not, why?
+3. Does the unit properly coor Passive RFID? de RFID tags in accordance with Business Rules for

-4. Does the unit properly palletize equipment to be shipped in accordance with Business Rules for Passive RFID?
+If not, why?
+Does the unit properly palletize equipment to be shipped in accordance with Busine Rules for Passive RFID?
+If not, why?
 5. Does the unit utilize the Electronic Data Interchange (EDI) information to generate transactions of records in DoD logistics systems?

-6. Does the unit have a copy of the Under Secretary of Defense Policy Memorandum for RFID, dated 30 July 2004?
+If not, why?
+6. Does the unit have a copy of the Under Secretary of Defense Policy Memorandum f RFID, dated 30 July 2004?
+If not, why?
+5. Does the unit utilize the Electronic Data Interchange (EDI) information to generate transactions of records in DoD logistics systems?
+If not, why?
+6. Does the unit have a copy of the Under Secretary of Defense Policy Memorandum for the property of Defense Policy Memorandum for t